Distinct Distances: Open Problems and Current Bounds: Subsets with no repeated distances

-such that every quadruple of $Q_1$ consists of four distinct points.
-Guth and Katz \cite{GK15} proved that $|Q_1|=O(n^3\log n)$ (also for the case where $Q_1$ is allowed to contain quadruples where not all four points are distinct).
+where every quadruple of $Q_1$ consists of four distinct points.
+Guth and Katz \cite{GK15} proved that $|Q_1|=O(n^3\log n)$.
 Let $Q_2$ be the set of isosceles and equilateral triangles that are spanned by points of $\pts$.
+Pach and Tardos \cite{PT02} proved that $|Q_2| = O(n^{2.137}$).